kmac/mindfulnotifier/README.md

 [CCA]: https://creativecommons.org/licenses/by/3.0/        "Creative Commons Attribution License"

-### Backup / Restore
+### Reminder Import/Export

-This app provides basic backup and restore functionality.
-All of the preferences are exported to a file, which can then be restored on this device, or another device.
-Note that if you ever uninstall the app, you will lose all of your customizations, including any added/changed/removed reminders, so you should take a backup before uninstalling.
+This app provides basic backup and restore functionality for the customized reminder list.
+Reminders can exported to a file (in JSON format), which can then be restored on this device, or another device.
+Note that if you ever uninstall the app, you will lose all of your customized reminders, so you may want to take a backup before uninstalling.

-#### Backup:
+#### Export:

-The app saves a file called `Mindful Notifier-backup-<date>.json` in the app's external storage directory, which is located in your devices internal storage in the folder `<Internal Storage>/Android/data/com.kmac5dev.mindfulnotifier/files`.
-It also offers you a chance to 'share' the file via the standard Android share menu (i.e. copy it to another location on your device, to Google Drive, to Dropbox, etc).
+On export, the app saves a file called `Mindful Notifier-reminders-<date>.json` in the app's external storage directory, which is located in your devices internal storage in the folder `<Internal Storage>/Android/data/com.kmac5dev.mindfulnotifier/files`.
+It also offers you a chance to 'share' the file via the standard Android share menu (i.e. copy it to another location on your device, to Google Drive, to
+Dropbox, etc).

 The 'share' step is important if:
 - You uninstall the app.
 The app's storage directory is automatically removed when you uninstall the app.
-You want to share the settings
+- You want to share the settings between devices.
-- between devices.

 You can also use a file browser to access the `<Internal Storage>/Android/data/com.kmac5dev.mindfulnotifier/files` location.

-Note: the backup file is a 'json' text file.
+Note: the exported file is a 'json' text file.
 It is possible to edit the contents, but if you mess it up that's on you ;-).

-#### Restore:
+#### Import:

-The restore operation allows you to choose the backup file using the system's file chooser.
-The app's settings will be restored from this file.
+The import operation allows you to choose an exported backup file using the system's file chooser.
+The reminders will be restored from this file.
 You should then restart the app, and re-enable the reminder service.

+> Note: Previous 'backup/restore' functionality used a different file format.
+If you have an older backup file (named like `Mindful
+> Notifier-backup-<date>.json`), you can still import this file.
+The reminders will be pulled from it; however, the other settings in the
+> file will not be restored.

 ## License